 Document any recommendations that look applicable – especially those tagged high impact.

-Reviewing the performance of your forms and CTAs provides a good view into how well your lead capture assets are optimized for conversions.
+Reviewing the performance of your forms and CTAs provides a good view of how well your lead capture assets are optimized for conversions.

-Use your HubSpot analytics tools to analyze performance of both your forms and CTAs and make note of where performance needs the most improvement.
-For example, organic search conversion rate is usually 1-2%.
+Use your HubSpot analytics tools to analyze the performance of both your forms and CTAs and make a note of where performance needs the most improvement.
+For example, organic search conversion rate is usually around 1-2%.

 Step 10.
 Archive Unused Assets and Organize Active Assets